 During my writing hiatus, I stayed pretty creative learning to read music and play the saxophone.
 I called on all my past work experience to team up with several national law firms as a trial and jury consultant, taking cases of people injured or killed while working for major corporations.
 I also worked with a local Bar Advocate, who represented the poor and disenfranchised in criminal cases.

 That work was meaningful and enjoyable, but the return to writing feels terrific.
-I’m looking forward to the new Matt Jacob Mystery novels, which will obviously deal with the 16-year difference, the changes in his life, his crew, and the culture in which we now live.
+I’m looking forward to the new Matt Jacob Mystery novel,TIES THAT BLIND which will be published by Polis Books as both an e-book and trade paperback this coming March.
+Of course I think the story is interesting and suspenseful, but it also deals with the 16-year difference, the changes in Matt Jacob’s life, his crew, and the culture in which we now live.
 The idea makes me smile.

-I live in Boston with my partner Susan E. Goodman, a children’s book author, and have two great sons (ages 40 and 26) and a wonderful daughter-in-law.
+I live in Boston with my wife Susan E. Goodman, a children’s book author, and have two great sons (ages 43 and 28), a wonderful daughter-in-law and two newly born twin grandchildren.